 The LMU Study Abroad Team understands that there are challenges related to funding a study abroad opportunity.
 We strive to make sure that our programming is as approachable financially as possible.
 This being said, the total cost of studying abroad varies by program and location.

-Each online LMU program brochure contains a program costs section where you are able to view estimates of the tuition, program fee and the inclusions.
+Each online LMU program brochure contains a program costs section where you are able to view estimates of the tuition, program fee, and the included amenities.

 Study Abroad Budget Worksheet (LMU Summer Programs)